mike-lischke/vscode-antlr4/doc/sentence-generation.md

 To avoid endless processing, maximum loop counts are used.
 These numbers can have smaller impact (e.g. the length of generated identifiers) or make generated output enormously more complex (when repeating large rules and their subrules).
 Therefore you should start experimenting with small values for `maxParserIterations`.
 There are also minimum counterparts for iterations, to specify how often iterations at least should be run through.

 Recursions are relevant mostly for parser rules.
 They can be direct (a rule calls itself) or indirect (a rule calls another rule, which then calls the original rule again).
 Each invocation of a rule during a parse run is recorded in the so-called invocation stack.
-Using this structure it is possible to determine how often a specific rules has already been invoked.
+With this structure it is possible to determine how often a specific rules has already been invoked.
 The same can be applied to the generation process, which is a walk over the ATN.
 Potentially, recursions also can lead to endless processing, which is why there is `maxRecursions`, which determines how often a rule appears in the invocation stack (at any level).

 ### Rule Mappings